pfnet/pfrl/README.md

 ## Citations

-To cite PFRL in publications, cite our predecessor library:
+To cite PFRL in publications, please cite our [paper](https://www.jmlr.org/papers/v22/20-376.html) on ChainerRL, the library on which PFRL is based:

 ```
 @article{JMLR:v22:20-376,